-Course Title & Code Credits t distributi course ion of the Eligibility Pre-requisite of the & Code Lecture Tutorial Practical Criteria course Physics of Devices DSE - 4 4 2 0 2 Knowledge of basic electronics concepts.
+Course Title & Code Credits t distributi course on of the Eligibility Pre-requisite of the & Code Tutorial Practical Criteria course Physics of Devices 4 2 0 2 Knowledge of basic electronics concepts.
+DSE - 4

 This paper is based on advanced electronics which covers the devices such as UJT, JFET, MOSFET, CMOS etc. Process of IC fabrication is discussed in detail.